 The financial statements consolidate the results of the charity and its wholly owned subsidiary HTC Ltd on a line-by-line basis.
-A separate Statement of Financial Activities and Income and Expenditure Account for the charity has not been presented because the Trust has taken advantage of the exemption afforded by section 408 of the Companies Act 2006.
+A separate Statement of Financial Activities and Income and Expenditure Account for the charity have not been presented because the Trust has taken advantage of the exemption afforded by section 408 of the Companies Act 2006.
+The directors have approved the omission of the company's individual income and expenditure account in accordance with section 414(1) from the company's annual accounts.